-The questions about short films distribution process are a topic of special interest, at least at Rossscammm Films & Marketing.
-A lot of filmmakers ask for our help because they don’t know exactly what to do with the amount of information they get and which steps they must follow for the correct distribution of their short films.
+Questions about the short film distribution process are a topic of special interest at Rossscammm Films & Marketing.
+A lot of filmmakers come to us seeking our help, because they don’t know exactly how to distribute their short film.
+Often they are overloaded with (often conflicting) information and are unsure about which steps they really must follow to get as many people as possible to see their short films.

-That is why we are talking about this topic in today’s post collaboration with FilmFestFriend From this film distribution platform, Cristina López gives you the best tips for your short film to get into film festivals.
-So, go on reading, don´t miss them!
+That is why we are discussing this topic in today’s post, in collaboration with FilmFestFriend, a film distribution platform to which Cristina López belongs.
+She now shares with you her best tips for your short film to get into film festivals.
+So, keep reading, don’t miss them!

-Have you just finished your short film and you are wondering how and when, to begin with, the distribution process of your short film?
+Have you just finished your short film and are wondering how and when to begin the distribution process of your short film?

-This is very important because it is going to decide the life of your short film and its possibilities of distribution, due to the fact that most film festivals have film production deadlines as a submission requirement.
+Having a good strategy is very important because it is going to decide the life of your short film and its possibilities of distribution.
+Knowing what calendar events to schedule can really help you out, due to the fact that most film festivals have film production deadlines as a submission requirement.

-To have a more objective and wider perspective of your short film, the first thing we recommend you to do is to make some private screenings of your short film to a reliable audience who can give you a realistic and honest feedback.
+To have a more objective and wider perspective of your short film, the first thing we recommend you do is to have some private screenings of your short film with a reliable audience who can give you realistic and honest feedback.

-To do this, you should elaborate a questionnaire to help you define the target of your film as well as the strengths and weaknesses of your work.
-That is the usual way to work on the film distribution and something very important to take into account in the short film industry.
+To do this, you should create a questionnaire to help you define the target of your film, as well as the strengths and weaknesses of your work.
+This is the usual way to approach film distribution and something very important to take into account in the short film industry.

-The next step would be to start with the distribution process.
-To set a distribution strategy is not an easy task.
-You should bear in mind all the aspects mentioned and which film festivals you want your film to get into, according to its characteristics.
+The next step would be to start with the distribution process and put together a distribution strategy.
+Bear in mind which film festivals you want your film to get into, according to its characteristics.
 To do this, you must take into account two basic aspects:

-▪ To choose film festivals according to the features of your short film, whether it is better to attend specialized or non-specialized short films.
+▪ To choose film festivals according to the features of your short film, whether it is better set up to serve specialized or non-specialized short films.

 A lot of professionals may say that thinking about which kind of film festivals you should submit to is an important matter.
 From FilmFestFriend we do think that it is an important issue to keep in mind because competing with similar works can be an advantage for your short film and it can also increase the chances of getting an award.

-To sum up, we recommend you to follow up the next steps:
+To sum up, we recommend you follow the next steps:

-- Making an audience survey to see which opinions your short film generates and help you set a customized distribution strategy.
+- Make an audience survey to see which opinions your short film generates and help you set a customized distribution strategy.

-- Keeping in mind that from your work premiere onwards, the time to submit to different film festivals starts counting down.
+- Keep in mind that from your work premiere onwards, the time to submit to different film festivals starts counting down.

 - Establishing the film festivals you want to submit to and get informed about their premiere requirements.
 After that, keep on submitting to the film fests your work best suits.

-Finally, don´t forget to get an advantage of the tools you may have at your disposal to manage your film distribution strategy to film fests, mainly if they offer free submission.
-A good example of these tools is FilmFestFriend´s browser which makes an exhaustive search, filtering more than 1,100 film fests from our database, so that you can choose the film festivals which best suit your short film enabling submission cost reduction.
+Finally, don’t forget to take advantage of the tools you may have at your disposal to manage your film’s submission to film fests – especially if they offer free submission.
+A good example of these tools is FilmFestFriend’s browser which makes an exhaustive search, filtering more than 1,100 film fests from our database, so that you can choose the film festivals which best suit your short film, enabling significant submission cost reduction.